Dasharo/docs/docs/dasharo-menu-docs/dasharo-system-features.md

   `Early boot DMA Protection` is selected) Keeps IOMMU DMA protection enabled during ExitBootServices when control is passed to the OS.
 If unsure or see any problems with DMA/IOMMU during OS boot, keep it disabled.
+  NOTE: Windows may not boot if the option is enabled.

 ## Networking Options